 The Museum Curator is currently working on a couple of projects that require information and photographs for upcoming exhibitions:

 Influenza Pandemic 1918 – photographs and information on individuals and families living in the town and district who were affected by the pandemic are of interest.
-This information is not required after 20th July 2018.

 If you can help, please contact the Museum Curator.

 Our Research Room is available during Museum opening hours and is the place to visit for those delving into their family history or anyone with an interest in schools, churches, businesses and more throughout Papakura and neighbouring Districts.

 Our archives include transcribed records, original sources, photographs, maps, published local histories, and family histories and memoirs relating to many well-known early settler families and others.
 If we cannot provide the information you seek on the spot, we will record your query and get back to you or refer you to another source.
 For very specific requests, or if you are visiting from further afield, we recommend you contact us prior to your visit.